luri/lib/README.md

     // Then
     document.body.appendChild(element);

 A slightly more complex example using a component can be found [here](https://jsfiddle.net/7a8c8tk0/12/).
 Browse `./examples` for more demos.
+There have been some changes since those examples were added, perhaps they can get updated or may add more if there is interest, but the principle is the same.

-You can also check out [manix.info](https://manix.info) where you will find a fully functional single page app built on top of luri.
-The source code is also on [github](https://github.com/manix/portfolio).
+You can check out the [spa-quickstart](https://github.com/luri/spa-quickstart) repository that will get you started with building a single page web app in no time.

 ## Utility